RBI cuts rates by 25 bps, sees need to spur growth

 While the central bank projected retail inflation at 3.8 percent by January-March 2020 - within its target of 4 percent - it also warned of the upside risks to price pressures if food and fuel prices rose abruptly, or if fiscal deficits overshot targets.

+“While RBI has highlighted the upside risks to inflation, on account of El Nino, food prices and the fiscal situation, I think the tone is largely dovish,” said Sujan Hajra, chief economist at Anand Rathi Securities in Mumbai.

+“If inflation continues to undershoot the 4 percent level, a rate cut of 25 to 50 basis points cannot be ruled out in the next 12 months.”

-Annual consumer inflation was just 2.57 percent in February following five months of deflation in food prices.
+Annual consumer inflation was just 2.57 percent in February following five months of deflation in food prices, and the RBI said it could be forced to revise down its inflation projection if the current economic slowdown become more pronounced.

 The RBI lowered its economic growth forecast to 7.2 percent for the 2019/20 April-March fiscal year, from the February view of 7.4 percent.